John 3:3 – A New Birth

 ANALYSIS

-One of the Greek words used in this passage means both “again” and “from above” (as in the NRSV), making it hard to translate.
-Nicodemus assumes that Jesus is saying that he must be “born again,” which seems very confusing, because no one can repeat the process of physical birth.
+One of the Greek words used in this passage, often translated “again,” can mean “again,” “anew,” and “from above” (as in the NRSVUE), making it hard to translate.
+Nicodemus assumes that Jesus is saying that he must be “born again,” which seems very confusing because no one can repeat the process of physical birth.
 What Jesus actually means is that people see the kingdom of God by being “born from above,” that is, when they are given new life by the power of God.
 Therefore, Jesus goes on to explain that the new birth happens by God’s Spirit.
+There is much debate as to what new birth means.
+Some Christians identify new birth with a certain type of religious experience, namely, a moment when a person consciously becomes a committed Christian, sometimes referred to as “born again Christians.”
+Others identify new birth with the sacrament of baptism, since Jesus later speaks of being born of water and the Spirit.
+These two alternatives are not the most helpful way to discuss the issue.
+In the context of John’s Gospel, new birth is to become children of God (1:12;13) and to be brought into relationship with the Father, Jesus, and the Holy Spirit.
+To be born anew or from above means that one has a new identity as a believer.